aryamanmaithani/aryamanmaithani.github.io/aboutme/index.md

 ### [CV](/files/CV.pdf)

 Hello!
 My name is Aryaman Maithani.
 I am currently an undergrad at the [Department of Mathematics, IIT Bombay](http://www.math.iitb.ac.in).
 I'm pursuing a Bachelors in Science in Mathematics as my major.
-I am also pursuing a minor in [CSE](http://www.cse.iitb.ac.in) and honours in Mathematics.
+I am also pursuing a honours in Mathematics.
 [Here](/aboutme/courses) is a list of courses that I have taken and am taking.

 [Here](cool) is a list of some things I find interesting.

 ## Other online activities